Canon XC10 vs Sony A6500

 Sensor comparison: Canon XC10 vs Sony A6500

-The size of the imaging sensor is a crucial determinant of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
-Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
-On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.
+The size of the sensor inside a digital camera is one of the key determinants of image quality.
+All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
+Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
+On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.

 Of the two cameras under consideration, the Canon XC10 features an one-inch sensor and the Sony A6500 an APS-C sensor.
 The sensor area in the A6500 is 198 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 2.75 and 1.5.
 The sensor in the XC10 has a native 4:3 aspect ratio, while the one in the A6500 offers a 3:2 aspect.

 In terms of underlying technology, both cameras are build around CMOS sensors.

 With 24MP, the A6500 offers a higher resolution than the XC10 (12MP), but the A6500 nevertheless has larger individual pixels (pixel pitch of 3.91μm versus 3.20μm for the XC10) due to its larger sensor.
 Moreover, the A6500 is a somewhat more recent model (by 1 year and 5 months) than the XC10, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixel-units.